-The impact that Twenty Pearls Foundation, Inc. makes is possible because of the dedication and talents of our 99 active and sustaining members.
+The impact that Twenty Pearls Foundation, Inc. makes is possible because of the dedication and talents of our 283 active and sustaining members.
 United in a common mission, our membership contributes hundreds of hours of volunteer service each year towards the community projects we undertake.
-Our programs target six areas of need in the Chicago south suburban area and include: Young Girls, Health, Global Poverty, Economic Security, Human Rights, and Social Justice.
+Our programs target areas of need in the City of Chicago and Chicagoland area and include: Young Girls, Health, Global Poverty, Economic Security, Human Rights, and Social Justice.

 Health~ This encourage personal fitness and healthy life styles.
 We will support organizations which advance access to treatment and coordinate awareness and advocacy campaigns to reduce health disparities, save lives and impact health related legislation.
 Co-sponsored health forums will address: diseases which disproportionately affect women and minorities, prevention and treatment options.